Dispersal-induced growth in a time-periodic environment: Introduction

 In the continuous-time deterministic context, the DIG phenomenon was discussed and numerically demonstrated by \cite{klausmeier}, using a simple two-patch model leading to a pair of ordinary differential equations, with periodic growth rates - see equations (\ref{eq1}),(\ref{eq2}) below.
-The present work is devoted to the mathematical analysis of this model.
-Periodically varying growth rates can either be thought of as a proxy for auto-correlated environmental fluctuations as assumed in the stochastic model of \cite{roy}, or they can model seasonal variations in the quality of patches, another ubiquitous ecological mechanism (\cite{white}).
-The DIG phenomenon is manifested when, despite the fact that the time-averaged growth rate in each patch is negative, which would lead to extinction in each patch if it were isolated, dispersal among the two patches allows both populations to persist and grow (see figure \ref{exinf} below).
-Such persistance may be desirable in the context of species conservation, or undesirable, as in the case of invasive species or pathogens.
-In the recent work of \cite{kortessis} the same model is obtained as a linearization of an SIR epidemic model, which is used to numerically demonstrate that epidemic control through non-pharmaceutical interventions may be hampered by the fact that control measures are applied in a non-synchronized manner in different regions which are inter-connected by flows of infective individuals, leading to persistance of a pathogen that would have been eradicated if movement between the two regions had been curtailed, or if the control measures had been synchronized among the regions.
+The present work is devoted to the mathematical analysis of this model and its generalization to multiple patches.
+Periodically varying growth rates can either be thought of as a proxy for auto-correlated environmental fluctuations as assumed in the stochastic model of \cite{roy}, or they can model seasonal variations in the quality of patches, another ubiquitous ecological mechanism \cite{white}.
+The DIG phenomenon is manifested when, despite the fact that the time-averaged growth rate in each patch is negative, which would lead to extinction in each patch if it were isolated, dispersal among the patches allows the populations to persist and grow (see Figure \ref{exinf} below).
+Such persistence may be desirable in the context of species conservation, or undesirable, as in the case of invasive species or pathogens.
+In the recent work \cite{kortessis} the same model is obtained as a linearization of an SIR epidemic model, which is used to numerically demonstrate that epidemic control through non-pharmaceutical interventions may be hampered by the fact that control measures are applied in a non-synchronized manner in two regions which are inter-connected by flows of infective individuals, leading to persistence of a pathogen that would have been eradicated if movement between the two regions had been curtailed, or if the control measures had been synchronized among the regions.